What is ADHD Coaching?

 An ADHD-Friendly, Strengths-Based Approach

-ADHD coaching is different from general coaching—it includes a coach with specialized ADHD training (or should!).
+ADHD coaching is different from general life coaching.
+It includes a coach with specialized ADHD training (or should!).
 So, it’s important to choose wisely.
+Ask about their certifications and credentials!

 The ICF (The International Coaching Federation) defined coaching as partnering with clients in a thought-provoking and creative process that inspires them to maximize their personal and professional potential.
 The process of coaching often unlocks previously untapped sources of imagination, productivity and leadership.